User Tools

 • Both firearms and toxic chemicals have some uses that are generally accepted by society

-• Both firearms and toxic chemicals are linked to tens of thousands to tragic, preventable deaths
+• Both firearms and toxic chemicals are linked to tens of thousands to tragic, preventable deaths each year

 This is not say that they are identical.
 Guns are inescapably weapons, chemicals are not.
 And certainly deaths from poisoning span a wider range of experiences than deaths from gunshots.

-Plus there is one more difference.
+There is one more difference.
 Far more people die from poisoning than from gunshots.

 The truth is rarely comfortable.